ruben-leon/album-archive_ruben-leon/README.md

 # ALBUM ARCHIVES

-This project is created for practicing new technology which is commonly used in react.
-Below you can find explanations of the technologies and tools used.
+This project is created for practicing new technologies which are commonly used in react.
+In this app you can search for musicans and bands to see all their albums and information for each album.
+All data is provided by Spotify API.

-[Here](https://ruben-leon.github.io/spa-final-project_ruben-leon/#/albums/0) you can check out the app!
+If you want to test the app, click [here](https://ruben-leon.github.io/spa-final-project_ruben-leon/)!

 ## Technologies and Tools: